raymcdermott/ok2cry/docs/motivation.md

 ## Security Problem

-The S E C R E T is visible on the server.
-Trust is required between the two parties.
+The S E C R E T is visible on the server and can be leaked directly of via logs.

+High trust is required between the two parties.

 ## Conceptual Security Solution